REC 120 Leisure and the Quality of Life. (3) F, S, SS

 Introduction to recreation research methods, with emphasis on methodological questions, research issues, and techniques relevant to contemporary social research.
 Prerequisite: 500-level or higher approved statistics course.

-REC 555 Social and Psychological Aspects of Recreation and Tourism Behavior.
+REC 555 Social and Psychological Aspects of Leisure Behavior.
 (3) A

-Theoretical review and empirical analysis of social, cultural, and psychological foundations of leisure behavior with practical implications.
+An empirical and theoretical analysis of social, cultural, and psychological foundations of leisure behavior.

 REC 558 Integrative Seminar.
 (3) A